 - Add eggs, one at a time, beating well after each addition.

-- Add bananas and vanilla in 2 parts, alternating with sifted dry ingredients (flour, baking soda, baking powder and salt) in 3 parts.
+- Add bananas and vanilla in 2 parts, alternating with sifted dry ingredients (flours, baking soda, baking powder and salt) in 3 parts.
 I sift everything directly over the batter, but you can do it separately.

 - Add chocolate chips or chunks and mix well with a spatula.